 Jump to: Links to Full Articles

-John W. Mackey, aka: “Buttermilk John” – Outlaw member of the Christian Gang, he was captured in 1895 a short time after the killing of Deputy Sheriff W.C.
+John W. Mackey, aka: “Buttermilk John” – Outlaw member of the Christian Gang in Oklahoma, he was captured in 1895 a short time after the killing of Deputy Sheriff W.C.
 Turner.

 Tomas Madril (18??-1875) – A member of the Mes Gang, which competed with the John Kinney Gang in New Mexico.
 On August 8, 1875, Madril, along with Jermin Aguirre, Jesus Mes, and Pas Mes were ambushed and killed by the John Kinney Gang and Jessie Evans near the San Augustin Ranch.

 John Mahoney – An outlaw, Mahoney was one of the gang that killed Jock Harriman on December to, 1883, in Wallace New Mexico.

 Manuel Maldonado – Outlaw member of Vicente Silva’s White Caps Gang of Las Vegas, New Mexico.

 Abler Manley – When Ellis McVay, an Oklahoma farmer, provided shelter for the night of December 3, 1880, for Abler and his brother, Amos, the two were obviously unappreciative.
 Before they left, they killed McVay and cut off his hired man’s hand.
 Their motive was unknown.
 Tried and convicted of murder, both were hanged at Fort Smith, Arkansas on September 9, 1881.

 Hilario Mares – Outlaw member of Vicente Silva’s White Caps Gang of Las Vegas, New Mexico.